ankitadhandha/notes.srid.ca/No JavaScript.md

 slug: nojs
 ---

 [[Haskell]] programmers like me who have gotten used to functional programming and static typing find JavaScript to be painful to use.
-We can't avoid JavaScript entirely -- there are some useful JS libraries out there in the world -- however for actual app development we can use either a transpiler or a Wasm-compiler.
+We can't avoid JavaScript entirely -- there are some useful JS libraries out there in the world -- however for actual app development we can continue using *safer* programming languages (see below) via either a JS-transpiler or a Wasm-compiler.

 | Language    | Toolkits                                                | Notes                                                                     |